Aliases for DUSP3 Gene

 GeneCards Summary for DUSP3 Gene

 DUSP3 (Dual Specificity Phosphatase 3) is a Protein Coding gene.
 Diseases associated with DUSP3 include byssinosis and vaccinia.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase phosphatase activity.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is DUSP26.

 UniProtKB/Swiss-Prot for DUSP3 Gene